 You always want to make a great first impression and the best way to do that is with a solid user experience(and some great work too).

-These are key UX features I look for in a good portfolio:
+These are key features I look for in the best UX portfolios:

 - Clearly showing what/who the portfolio is for